 - Chitin is a polymer that can be found in anything from the shells of beetles to webs of spiders.
-It is present all around us, in plant and animal creatures. - It is sometimes considered to be a spinoff of cellulose, because the two are very molecularly similar. - Cellulose contains a hydroxy group, and chitin contains acetamide. - Chitin is unusual because it is a "natural polymer," or a combination of elements that exists naturally on earth.
+It is present all around us, in plant and animal creatures. - It is sometimes considered to be a spinoff of cellulose, because the two are very molecularly similar. - Cellulose contains a hydroxy group, and chitin contains acetamide. - Chitin is is a "natural polymer," or a combination of elements that exists naturally on earth.

-- Usually, polymers are man-made.
-Crabs, beetles, worms and mushrooms contain large amount of chitin. - Chitin is a very firm material, and it helps to protect an insect against harm and pressure.
+- Crabs, beetles, worms and mushrooms contain large amount of chitin. - Chitin is a very firm material, and it helps to protect an insect against harm and pressure.